Idered/esuna/_posts/2013-03-25-framework.md

 ## Development Tools {#development-tools}

-DevTools is a custom set of tools that can help you during development.
+Developments Tools is a custom set of tools that can help you during development.
 Currently this set is rather small but it will be expanded in future.

 ### Tools

 `cssRefresher`
 : Simple css refresh script with no UI.
 Options: